Volleyball (ball)

 A volleyball is a ball used to play indoor volleyball, beach volleyball, or other less common variations of the sport.
-Volleyballs are round and traditionally consist of eighteen nearly rectangular panels of synthetic or genuine leather, arranged in six identical sections of three panels each, wrapped around a bladder.
+Volleyballs are spherical in shape and typically comprise eighteen nearly rectangular panels made from synthetic or genuine leather.
+These panels are organized into six identical sections, each consisting of three panels.
+They are carefully wrapped around a bladder to form the complete volleyball.
 A valve permits the internal air pressure to be adjusted.
 In a break from the traditional construction, in 2008, the FIVB adopted as its official indoor ball a new Mikasa with dimples and only eight panels for a softer touch and truer flight.

 Volleyball characteristics

-Indoor volleyballs are designed for the indoor version of the sport, and beach volleyballs for the beach game.
+Indoor volleyballs are specifically designed for the indoor version of the sport, while beach volleyballs are tailored for the beach game.

-Indoor volleyballs may be solid white or the brightest shade of yellow.
-They are made in two versions: the youth version is slightly smaller and weighs much less than an adult volleyball, and a heavier medicine ball type that allows setters to strengthen their fingers.
+Indoor volleyballs come in either a solid white color or the brightest shade of yellow.
+They are produced in two variations: a youth version, slightly smaller and lighter than adult volleyballs, and a heavier "medicine ball" type designed for setters to enhance finger strength.

-Beach volleyballs are slightly larger than standard indoor balls, have a rougher external texture, and a lower internal pressure.
-They can be brightly colored or solid white.

-The very first volleyballs were made from leather paneling over a rubber carcass.
+Beach volleyballs are slightly larger than standard indoor balls, featuring a coarser external texture and lower internal pressure.
+They come in vibrant colors or a solid white option.
+The earliest volleyballs were crafted using leather panels over a rubber carcass.